tensorpack/tensorpack/README.md

 # tensorpack
 Neural Network Toolbox on TensorFlow

-In development but usable.
-API might change a bit.
+Still in development, but usable.

 See some interesting [examples](https://github.com/ppwwyyxx/tensorpack/tree/master/examples) to learn about the framework: